daskals/AWS-Service-Latency-Diagnostic-Tool/README.md

 ### Reporting Procedure:

 Upon execution, the script now also creates a report, encapsulating all vital statistics and results.
-This report includes:
-- Author
-- Python version
-- Location of the requests
-- Date of the script execution
-- Latency results for AWS IoT Core and AWS API Gateway across different regions.

 This makes it easy to archive, share, or analyze results without having to rerun the script.

 ### Executable for Windows:

 For users who don't have Python installed on their Windows machine, an executable file (`.exe`) is provided.
 Simply download the file and run it like any other Windows application to get the latency diagnostics.
 It will create a report file with name aws_latency_report.txt

 ### Key Components and Functionalities: